RaazKetan/TaskMaster_2/WIKI.md

 A: Yes, TaskMaster can be self-hosted.
 See the deployment guide for instructions.

 **Q: What are the hosting requirements?**
 A: Minimum 2GB RAM, 10GB storage, and a MongoDB database.
-Replit hosting is recommended for simplicity.

 **Q: How do I scale for more users?**
 A: Use horizontal scaling with load balancers and multiple server instances.
 MongoDB Atlas handles database scaling automatically.